-- 13.5 All applications will be studied by the FIA and accepted or rejected at its absolute discretion.
-The FIA will publish the list of cars and drivers accepted together with their race numbers on or before 10 March, having first notified unsuccessful applicants as set out in Article 13.1.
-Out-of-time applications will be considered separately. - At its absolute discretion the FIA may accept an additional entry from a team for a single Event, under such circumstances the entry fee will be €3,000 per car and €2000 for a driver.
-Any such application must be made at least 14 days prior to the start of the Event in question. - 13.7 The FIA may cancel the Championship if less than 14 cars are entered for it by the closing date for entries. - 13.8 Any driver entered in the Championship and who is unable to take part in an Event must inform the FIA in writing before the end of initial scrutineering of the Event in question.
+- 13.4 No competitor's team may share the same ownership identity with, nor be managed by or receive technical support from, another team already participating in the Championship.
+Any breach of these requirements may result in the exclusion of the competitors concerned from the Championship. - 13.5 The entry fee per car and driver per season will be calculated by multiplying €2,000 by the number of the Events that are part of the Calendar up to a maximum of 18,000€. - The late entry fee per car and driver per season will be calculated by multiplying €3,000 by the number of the Events remaining in the Calendar (minimum 4 Events). - Any entry request shall not be considered without the payment of the corresponding fees. - 13.6 All applications will be studied by the FIA and accepted or rejected at its absolute discretion.
+The FIA will publish the list of cars and drivers accepted together with their race numbers no later than 10 days after the closing date for entries, having first notified unsuccessful applicants as set out in Article 13.1.
+Out-of-time applications will be considered separately. - 13.7 At its absolute discretion the FIA may accept additional entries for a single Event; under such circumstances the entry fee will be €5000 per car and driver.
+Any such application must be made at least 14 days prior to the start of the Event in question. - 13.8 The FIA may cancel the Championship if less than 14 cars are entered for it by the closing date for entries. - 13.9 Any competitor entered in the Championship and who is unable to take part in an Event must inform the FIA in writing before the end of initial scrutineering of the Event in question. - 13.10 Each competitor undertakes to participate in every Event with the number of cars and drivers entered.